MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/catalog-ingest/overview.md

 10. `catalog-data-enricher` claims the step and deserializes `parsed_payload` into a `ReleaseParsedContentRef` working model
-11. for each attribute the enricher runs built-in scripts first; if unresolved it creates an `enrichment_job` record — the AI Orchestrator picks it up via the state machine independently and writes the result back
+11. for each attribute the enricher runs built-in scripts first; if unresolved it publishes `ai.job.requested` to Kafka — the AI pipeline runs independently and returns the result via the `catalog-enricher.attribute-result` topic
 12. after all attributes are settled the enricher persists the final model to `ingest_item.enriched_payload` and marks the step as `completed`
 13. `catalog-importer` reads `enriched_payload`, resolves the canonical